 Remember the last time you visited your favorite shop?
-Well, if yes, let’s remember those moments together and see how it relates to e-commerce pricing.
+Let’s remember those moments together and see how it relates to e-commerce pricing.

-You start to feel the chasm between the stalls and your wardrobe.
-It costs a lot, and you’ll need to save from this and that and that to actually buy that right away.
-It’s not a bargain, it’s not a deal etc. so you give up, and probably leave the shop after few similar repetitions of this.
+It costs a lot.
+It’s not a bargain, it’s not a deal so you give up, and probably leave the shop after similar experiences.

 Wolfgang Digital studied average session lengths for a full year.
 The company found that the average session lasts 3.49 minutes.

 Do you know how many items can a person scan in 1 hour in the e-commerce ecosystem when we take into account that the avg. session is 3.49?
 Around 17 items.

 Let’s expand on this statistic with research from Google’s consumer barometer.